Preliminary Proposal Submissions - CLOSED

-The maximum amount available for any one workshop is $50,000 USD.
+Financial support is available.
 Applicants may supplement the funds from other sources providing that the conditions of such additional funding do not conflict with, or compromise, the Psychonomic Society goals for this initiative.
 The workshop must be described as a Psychonomic Society Workshop with any other funder listed as a co-sponsor.

 Allowable costs for funded participants are economy class travel, ground transportation, hotel accommodation, and meals (to include modest amounts of alcohol).

 Allowable other costs for all participants and observers are tea/coffee/soft drinks and a welcome reception (to include snacks and modest amounts of alcohol), rental of meeting rooms, assistance before and during the workshop from graduate students/postdocs, program printing, a modest level of secretarial assistance, reasonable costs for streaming/recording, and other minor costs such as name badges and conference packs.
 It is expected that costs will be limited to what is strictly necessary for a professional level scientific meeting that facilitates in-depth discussion.